mediagis/nominatim-docker/4.3/README.md

 	-e POSTGRES_MAX_WAL_SIZE=1GB \
 	-e POSTGRES_CHECKPOINT_TIMEOUT=10min \
 	-e POSTGRES_CHECKPOINT_COMPLETITION_TARGET=0.9 \
-#PostgreSQL Tuning, without the need to edit the .conf after the setup(Nominatim default recommended values)
+	#PostgreSQL Tuning, without the need to edit the .conf after the setup(Nominatim default recommended Values)

 	-e PBF_URL=https://ftp5.gwdg.de/pub/misc/openstreetmap/planet.openstreetmap.org/pbf/planet-latest.osm.pbf \
 	#Sets the target for the initial file for the import.
 If the files aleready on the local System you use:
-#	-e PBF_PATH=/path/to/your/planet-latest.osm.pbf 	PBF_URL cannot be used together with PBF_PATH!
+	#-e PBF_PATH=/path/to/your/planet-latest.osm.pbf 	PBF_URL cannot be used together with PBF_PATH!

 	-e REPLICATION_URL=https://ftp5.gwdg.de/pub/misc/openstreetmap/planet.openstreetmap.org/replication/day/ \
-#Sets the Path, where nominatim gets the map updates - the REPLICATION_URL is never a file.
+	#Sets the Path, where Nominatim gets the Map-Updates - the REPLICATION_URL is never a file.

 	-e REPLICATION_UPDATE_INTERVAL=43200
 	#How often upstream publishes diffs (in seconds, default: 86400).
 Requires REPLICATION_URL to be set.

 	-e REPLICATION_RECHECK_INTERVAL=450
 	#How long to sleep if no update found yet (in seconds, default: 900).
 Requires REPLICATION_URL to be set.

 	-e UPDATE_MODE=continuous/once/catch-up/none
 	#Configures the way the map files will be updated (default: none)

 	-e FREEZE=true/false
 	#Disables the updates to save space for example (default: false)

 	-e REVERSE_ONLY=True/false
 	#If you only want to use the Nominatim database for reverse lookups. (default: false)

 	-e IMPORT_WIKIPEDIA=true\false
-#When enabled additional wikipedia data will be loaded (default off)
+	#When enabled additional Wikipedia Data will be loaded (default off)

 	-e IMPORT_US_POSTCODES=true\false
 	#Whether to download and import the US postcode dump (true) or path to US postcode dump in the container. (default: false)

 	-e IMPORT_GB_POSTCODES=true\false
 	#Whether to download and import the GB postcode dump (true) or path to GB postcode dump in the container. (default: false)

 	-e IMPORT_STYLE=admin/street/address/full/extratags
-#Sets either an importfilter for a reduced data import or the Full set  and the full set with additional data(default: full):
+	#Sets either an importfilter for a reduced Data import or the Full set  and the full set with additional data(default: full):
-#	admin: Only import administrative boundaries and places.
+	#admin: Only import administrative boundaries and places.
-#	street: Like the admin style but also adds streets.
+	#street: Like the admin style but also adds streets.
-#	address: Import all data necessary to compute addresses down to house number level.
+	#address: Import all data necessary to compute addresses down to house number level.
-#	full: Default style that also includes points of interest.
+	#full: Default style that also includes points of interest.
-#	extratags: Like the full style but also adds most of the OSM tags into the extratags column.
+	#extratags: Like the full style but also adds most of the OSM tags into the extratags column.

 	-e IMPORT_TIGER_ADDRESSES=true\false
 	#Whether to download and import the Tiger address data (true) or path to a preprocessed Tiger address set in the container. (default: false)

 	-e THREADS=10 \
 	#Sets the used threads at the import (default 16)

 	--shm-size=60g \
-#Sets the docker tmpfs. highly recommended for bigger imports like Europe.
+	#Sets the Docker tmpfs.
+Highly recommended for bigger imports like Europe.
 At least 1GB - ideally half of aviable RAM.

 	-e NOMINATIM_PASSWORD=supersafepassword
 	#The password to connect to the database with (default: qaIACxO6wMR3)

 	-p 8080:8080 \
-#Sets the ports of the container guest:host
+	#Sets the ports of the Container guest:host

 	--name nominatim \
-#Sets the name of the container
+	#Sets the name of the Container

 	mediagis/nominatim:4.3
-#Here you choose the docker image and version
+	#Here you choose the Docker image and version

 ```